cathysiller/dotfiles/how-to-manage-catherine.md

 - Ramp up on team technologies so I can work autonomously ~100% of the time --> shoutout Nick
 - Understand the context of my work — why it’s important, who the users are, etc.
-- Familiarize myself with our development process
+- Familiarize myself with other marketing aspects that can ultimately benefit our website
 - Network with other engineers more
 - Figure our a career path/possibilities